 How do I register an Alaska DBA name?

-To register your DBA name, you must file with the Department of Commerce, Community, and Economic Development’s Division of Corporations, Business, and Professional Licensing.
-The state requires that you fill out a form called the Business Name Registration.
+Unlike most states, Alaska requires you to obtain a business license before being allowed to register your DBA name.
+This is done through the Department of Commerce, Community, and Economic Development’s Division of Corporations, Business, and Professional Licensing.
+The state also requires that you fill out a form called the Business Name Registration.
 This can also be done online.

 Here are the steps to take when registering your Alaska DBA name:

 - Obtain a business license.
 Before you can register your DBA name, you must get a corresponding business license and register your business with the state.
 The name on your Alaska business license and your DBA name should match exactly.

 - Determine if your name is distinguishable.
 Before registering your DBA name, double-check to make sure it’s distinguishable from any corporate name in use in Alaska.
 If you’d like to create a corporation in Alaska, we can help with our Alaska corporation service.